 - Chapter 1, "Installation and Operation Procedures" provides instructions for unpacking and setting up your new workstation.
 It also explains how to power the workstation on, log in, access programs, and power off the workstation. - Chapter 2, "System Overview" describes the parts of the workstation and gives an overview of how they work together.
-It also provides configuration information and describes optional components. - Chapter 3, "Installing and Removing Customer-replaceable Units" provides instructions for installing and removing parts of the system.
-If the part you wish to add or replace does not appear in this chapter, contact your SGI service representative. - Chapter 4, "Troubleshooting" explains how to find problems with your system and resolve them.
-It also includes information about available support options. - Appendix A, "Technical Specifications and Pinouts," provides specifications for the size, weight, and power consumption of the system.
+It also provides configuration information and describes optional components. - Chapter 3, "Installing and Removing System Components" provides instructions for installing and removing parts of the system.
+If the part you wish to add or replace does not appear in this chapter, contact your SGI service representative. - Chapter 4, "Troubleshooting" provides recommended actions if problems occur with your rackmounted workstation.
+It also includes information about available support options. - Appendix A, "Technical Specifications and Pinouts," provides size, weight, and power consumption specifications for the system.
 It also lists environmental specifications and connector pinouts. - Appendix B, "Rackmounting Rail Installation Instructions," provides instructions for mounting your workstation in a standard 19-in. rack.

-Appendix C, "Safety and Regulatory Information," provides a list of safety instructions to follow when installing, operating, or servicing the system and lists all regulatory information related to use of the workstation in the United States and other countries.
+- Appendix C, "Safety and Regulatory Information," provides a list of safety instructions to follow when installing, operating, or servicing the system.
+It also lists all regulatory information related to use of the workstation in the United States and other countries. - Appendix D, "Dual-User Option Information," presents information applicable to the setup and operation of the dual-user or "PowerDuo" option for the Silicon Graphics Tezro visual workstation.
+It covers connecting hardware, enabling software, and general operation rules.